-With more than 15,000 faculty, over 700 undergraduate programs and 95,000 students on three campuses, the University of Toronto is in a class of its own.
+With more than 15,000 faculty, over 700 undergraduate programs and 97,000 students on three campuses, the University of Toronto is in a class of its own.
 St. George, the leafy downtown campus, has historic stone buildings alongside sleek modern architecture.
-A new multi-purpose meeting space, the Student Commons, is slated to fully open by the fall.
 The Scarborough and Mississauga campuses are located in the east and west ends of the city, respectively.
 The Mississauga campus borders on protected greenbelt land; the Scarborough campus offers co-op in all of its program areas.

 • Forensic Science: This program is offered at the Mississauga campus and features a house where crime scenes are recreated for study.

 • Management Co-op: In this Scarborough campus program, modelled on the MBA, students get on-the-job learning through 12 months of co-op employment.

 Arts: 75-86% | Science: 75-92% | Commerce: 82-91% | Engineering: 88-95%

 Graduates: Full-time: 19,823 | Part-time: 1,661

 Male-Female Ratio: 44 to 56

 Residence Spaces: 9,297 (6,202 reserved for ﬁrst-year students)